 Arizona Social Work License Requirements

-For all three licenses offered in Arizona, applicants must have a degree from a CSWE-accredited university or college and have completed supervised social work field hours.
+For all three licenses offered in Arizona, applicants must have a degree from a CSWE-accredited university or college.
+Additionally, LCSW applicants must have completed 24 months of supervised social work field hours.
 Applicants must also have proof of residency, as well as pass a background check and the qualifying exam.

 Arizona Governing Board